 - Tying over a mat

-If you have the opportunity to tie an experienced suspension bottom when you are doing your first suspensions, they will be more able to tell you whether things feel right, help spot impending safety hazards, and provide feedback to help you improve, thus not only making the learning process safer but also accelerating your development as a rigger.
+If you have the opportunity to tie an experienced suspension bottom when you are doing your first suspensions, they will be more able to tell you whether things feel right, help spot impending safety hazards, and provide feedback to help you improve.
+This will not only make the learning process safer but also accelerate your development as a rigger.

 Tying at Your Level